git-pull/tao-of-tmux/manuscript/06-window.md

 ## (Re)naming windows

 Just like with sessions, windows can have names.
-And it is important to label them to keep track of what you're doing inside them.
+Labelling them helps keep track of what you're doing inside them.

 ![Renaming](images/06-window/rename.png)